CS341W-Admin/traffic/README.md

 Follow the instructions under [Getting Started](#getting-started--one-time-repo-configuration) to clone this repository and set up a dev branch.

 ### Current Situation
-The main function `runTrafficLightSequence()` is called recursively, meaning that its body includes a new call to itself `runTrafficLightSequence()`, such that this function should run in a continuous loop until made to stop.
-This is not a mistake!
-It is how the program is designed to work.
-But read on...
+The JavaScript is not properly wired up to the HTML.
+Once you fix that, you'll quickly notice a problem with code execution.
+The `runTrafficLightSequence()` function calls the `changeLightColor()` function successively for each light color, then the `runTrafficLightSequence()` will call itself (recursion) so that the cycle repeats -- over and over again.
+Unfortunately, __non-blocking__ nature of this code and the use of __recursion__ are causing the `changeLightColor()` function to fire without regulation.
+As a result, the call stack is overflowing and the application is failing.

 ```
 function runTrafficLightSequence() {
   try {
     changeLightColor(document.querySelector("#green"), sequence[0].color, 5000)
-    changeLightColor(document.querySelector("#yellow"), sequence[1].color, 3000)
+    changeLightColor(document.querySelector("#yellow"), sequence[1].color, 3000)  //<== The yellow light is not waiting for the green light to finish!
     if (lightIsActive === true) {
-      runTrafficLightSequence() // <== This runs recursively and DOESN'T WAIT, overflowing the call stack!
+      runTrafficLightSequence() // <== This calls the function within itself (recursion) so that the cycle will repeat itself--but it's overflowing the call stack!
     } else {
       throw new Error("You clicked the stop button!")
     }
  } catch(err) { ...
 ```
-The `changeLightColor()` function returns a Promise that leverages the `setTimeout()` Web API to give each light its active duration (i.e., how long it remains lit).
-This function needs to be called three times (once for each light color) to complete a full sequence.
+The `changeLightColor()` function institutes a `setTimeout()` delay before changing a light to its on/off value (by leveraging a CSS class name).
+This function is __promise-based__, meaning it eventually gets "settled" with either a `resolve()` or `reject()` value.
+You will call this function three times (once for each light color) to complete one full traffic light sequence.
+The sequence should continue repeating so long as the `lightIsActive` variable equals Boolean `true`.
 ```
 function changeLightColor(light, color, duration) {
   return new Promise((resolve, reject) => {